shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ---
 ## Guide for Developers 🌿🎇✨💚🎆🌱🎇✨💚🎆

-Dear **developers** pipeline is so simple, I recommend to refer to the pipeline diagram, it will give you proper look.
-I have seperated the pipeline into 2 segments for ease.

-If you want to build on top of this project, here are a few recommendations:

-### Deployment Pipeline 🌱
-The deployment pipeline will remain the same as outlined in the project.
-You can follow the same steps to build, test, and deploy the model using Docker, ECR, and EC2.

-### Scripts for Deployment 📂
-All the necessary scripts for deployment are available in the `scripts` folder:

-- `ecr_scripts.sh`: For managing Docker images and pushing them to AWS ECR.
-- `ec2_scripts.sh`: For deploying and running the Docker container on EC2.

 ### Fine-tuning 🌿
-I recommend performing fine-tuning in Google Colab notebooks to save on computational resources.
+Dear **developer** I recommend performing fine-tuning in Google Colab notebooks to save on computational resources.
 Colab provides a free GPU, making it an excellent environment for model fine-tuning.

 ### Environment Setup 🌱
 To set up your environment for development or deployment: